-- Heat the coconut oil in a non-stick pan and cook the onion and garlic until translucent.
-Add the turmeric, ginger, bell pepper and corn kernels and cook for about 5 minutes stirring from time to time.
+- Heat the oil in a non-stick pan and cook the onion and garlic until translucent.
+Add the turmeric, ginger, bell pepper, and corn kernels and cook for about 5 minutes stirring from time to time.

 - Add the washed and drained basmati rice and stir to mix with the veggies and coat with oil for 1 or 2 minutes.
-Add the stock, some salt and some stock powder, if you find it necessary.
+Add the stock and some salt.
 I usually add some stock powder when I use vegetable stock, but never in case of homemade chicken stock, that has enough flavor on its own.
 Taste the cooking liquid, it should be slightly salty.
 Bring to a boil, cover, turn the heat to low and simmer for about 10 minutes.

 - In the meantime cube the cheese finely.
 Turn off the heat, add the cheese to the pot, stir well, add more salt if necessary and lots of freshly ground black pepper, cover and let stand for a few minutes until the cheese is melted.

 - 1 teaspoon turmeric powder can be used instead.

 - Or chicken stock.
 The stock can be homemade, from a jar or made with stock cubes.